reedable/ollama-chat/README.md

-# ollama-server
+# ollama-chat

-An HTTP server/client with Ollama backend.
+A web UI with an Ollama backend.

 ## Getting started